-CERTSIGN's certificate status services are CRL and OCSP.
+certSIGN's certificate status services are CRL and OCSP.
 Access to these services is made through the web site "www.certsign.ro" and "ocsp.certsign.ro".
 The certificate status services provide information on the status of valid certificates.
-The integrity and authenticity of the status information is protected by a digital signature of the respective CA.
+The integrity and authenticity of the status information is protected by a digital signature of the respective CA. Revocation entries on a CRL or OCSP Response are never removed.